johnfraserss/ICS3C/Assignments/08 - Dictionaries/README.md

 groceryList = {'banana': 2, 'apple': 5, 'orange': 3, 'strawberry': 12}

-print len(groceryList)                #Prints the length of groceryList, which is the number of key:value pairs print groceryList.has_key("banana")   #Prints true, since "banana" is a key in groceryList print groceryList.has_key("potato")   #Prints false, since "potato" is not a key in groceryList del groceryList['orange']             #Removes 'orange':3 from groceryList print groceryList
+print len(groceryList)                #Prints the length of groceryList, which is the number of key:value pairs print groceryList.has_key('banana')   #Prints true, since 'banana' is a key in groceryList print groceryList.has_key('potato')   #Prints false, since 'potato' is not a key in groceryList del groceryList['orange']             #Removes 'orange':3 from groceryList print groceryList